Challenges faced selling on different marketplaces

 Every marketplace has a different image and data standards.
 Suppose if you are thinking of selling on Amazon, eBay and Etsy then you need to list three times while you are intending to selling on these marketplaces.
 Upload the images 3 times and change the data as per the marketplace suggestions.
 Doing this for multiple marketplaces definitely becomes a very tedious task.

-Inventory Management: You need to maintain consistency and synchronization while selling on multiple channels.
+You need to maintain consistency and synchronization while selling on multiple channels.
 This is the worst part as sometimes the seller forgets to update the changes after selling the product.
-If by chance the order arrives and the product is already out of stock then it’s a big hit to the seller’s image.

 While setting up your business on multiple ecommerce marketplaces there might be chances of hundreds of transactions occurring in a month.
 There would be new orders, returned orders, fulfilled orders, accounting part where payments received and deposited to the customer and vendor’s account.
 Manually keeping the track of all these transactions is highly impossible.
 You also have to abide by the different states tax policies and eCommerce marketplaces policies.
 Managing all this manually would become utterly exhausting.

 To overcome the above challenges, you need a standardized software that can not only handle your listing on a multichannel ecommerce platform, but also helps you to manage orders, and process them.
 There are many software’s in the market that also handles the accounts and shipping.
 The platform follows the streamlined process and the entire process is automated.
 Using such software, you can focus on more other important things like you can invest your time on strategic marketing.

 Your items should be viewable as the customer searches the product on Amazon or Google.
 If you want to sell more then choose the best multichannel platform that can help you to “Sell anywhere and Sell more”.